SikaiWang224/teamproject-/proposal.md

 - Negative sentiment score in announcements leads to a **negative** stock market reaction.

 ### Predictions:
-According to the hypotheses above, we believe that every time when the Federal Reserve announcements related to a piece of good news are released, the stock of companies within the S&P 500 will show a good trend and vice versa.
+According to the hypotheses above, we believe that every time when the Federal Reserve announcements related to a piece of good news are released, the stock of companies will show a good trend and vice versa.
 Whether it has a piece of good news is determined by the sentiment score that we measure.

 ### Data Transformation:
 #### High-level Overview: